-1.3 Summary of Key Project Subcomponent Activities
+1.2 Summary of Key Project Subcomponent Activities

 Project-supported activities will include purchase of goods and equipment, provision of training, and operational costs for rapid response and surveillance.
-The main Project activities will include provision of goods and supplies including PPE, test kits and laboratory consumables; enhancing case detection, confirmation, and contact tracing capabilities; upgrading quarantine facilities and isolation units; mobilizing contractual health care workers; renovating and upgrading intensive care units; enhancing health care waste management including the provision of incinerators; training in health care waste management; upgrading the national medical storage facility; supporting MHMS with establishing a national health emergency coordination centre; and training of health care workers in hospital infection control, and disease surveillance.
-The Project will not fund procurement of vaccines or provide operational support for rollout of COVID-19 vaccine.
+The main Project activities will include provision of goods and supplies including PPE, test kits and laboratory consumables; enhancing case detection, confirmation, and contact tracing capabilities; upgrading quarantine facilities and isolation units; mobilizing contractual health care workers; renovating and upgrading intensive care units (ICU); enhancing health care waste management including the provision of incinerators; training in health care waste management; upgrading the national medical storage facility; supporting MHMS with establishing a national health emergency coordination centre; and training of health care workers in hospital infection control, and disease surveillance.
+Under the additional financing the Project will fund and support COVID-19 vaccine deployment efforts, which will be added as a new component.
 Some minor civil works associated with the installation of the incinerators and existing health centre refurbishments are expected.
-Minor civil works will be undertaken to expand treatment capacity by refurbishing existing ICU facilities within existing facilities, upgrading and repurposing an existing building to function as a national health emergency coordination centre, upgrading the existing central medicine store in Honiara and refurbishing other existing health facilities in the nominated five provinces.
+Minor civil works will be undertaken to expand treatment capacity by refurbishing existing ICU facilities within existing facilities, upgrading and repurposing an existing building to function as a national health emergency coordination centre, upgrading the existing central medicine store in Honiara and refurbishing other existing health facilities in Central Province, Western Province, Choiseul, Malaita, and Guadalcanal Province.
+Larger-scale civil works may be required should existing health centers be demolished and reconstructed.
 However, Project activities are not expected to involve land acquisition, physical or economic displacement, or restriction of access to natural resources.

 Energy efficient incinerators may be procured.
-The exact number, type and location for the incinerators is yet to be determined but will be climate safe and determined by MHMS in accordance with criteria satisfactory to the World Bank.
+The exact number, type and location for the incinerators is yet to be determined but include incinerators for Good Samaritan hospital (Guadalcanal), Hellena Goldie Hospital (Western Province), Tulagi hospital (Central Province), Atoifi Hospital (Malaita).
 Decisions on the procurement of new incinerators will be based on a feasibility study that will be undertaken during implementation.
 The review will also include assessments of possible repairs of malfunctioning units procured in 2015 under the Secretariat of the Pacific Regional Environment Programme (SPREP) PacWaste Project.